AMTTeam01/AMT_Project/README.md

 ## How to automate the docker deployment

 - Build the image with the script `build-image.sh`
-- You can access to the site at the port `http://localhost:9000/home`
+- You can access to the at `http://localhost:9000/home`

 ## Package structure